BIO-DIKU/SeqScan/README.md

 ## Synopsis

-SeqScan locates pattern matches in nucleotide and protein sequences.
-A pattern consist of one or more pattern units (see pattern section).
+SeqScan locate pattern matches in nucleotide and protein sequences.
+A pattern consists of one or more pattern units (see pattern section).
 A pattern match is a substring of the sequence that satisfies the criteria of all pattern units.

     Usage: seqscan [options] <file(s)>

        [options]:
        -h --help                               Print this help menu.
        -p --pattern <pattern>                  Pattern to use, see the pattern